• Menu

 1. Basil: This popular culinary herb thrives in bright, indirect light and consistently moist soil.
 Basil is available in many varieties, from sweet Italian to Thai, allowing you to experiment with different flavors in your dishes.

-4. Mint: Mint is a popular and aromatic herb that thrives in moderate to bright light and consistently damp soil.
+4. Mint: Mint is a popular aromatic herb that thrives in moderate to bright light and consistently damp soil.
 Due to its invasive nature, consider planting mint in a separate container to prevent it from overtaking other herbs.

 8. Thyme: Thyme’s delicate, earthy flavor complements a variety of dishes.
 It requires bright light and well-draining soil.
 Its low-growing habit and trailing varieties make it an attractive addition to vertical gardens.